 Pension Benefit – a lifetime monthly retirement benefit paid by PERF either to an eligible member after retirement from PERF-covered employment or to the member’s eligible survivor.
 This benefit is funded by PERF employers.

-Public Employee – an employee of the state of Indiana, public schools and universities, and other state and local political subdivisions.
+Public Employee – an employee of the state of Indiana, public schools, innovation schools and universities, and other state and local political subdivisions.
 Employees of private companies are not eligible for membership.

 Survivor Beneficiary – the person receiving a designated percentage of your PERF benefits upon your death.
 There are several types of survivor beneficiaries, which are further discussed throughout this handbook.